 Subrina Sookram is an avid flute player and private teacher from Toronto, On.
 A proud graduate from York University’s Music (B.FA specialized honours) and Education (B.Ed, OCT) programs in 2013, she is currently sits on the executive board of the Canadian Flute Association as their Convention/Membership Coordinator and the board of directors for the Ontario Strings Association.
-Subrina often describes her style as “New Classical,” and enjoys playing with various small ensembles.
-She became a member of Rouge River Winds (then UTSC Community Band) in 2013 and have served on their executive team from January 2016 to present.
+She became a member of Rouge River Winds (then UTSC Community Band) in 2013 and has served on their executive team from January 2016 to present.
 She is also a Music Teacher in the Toronto Catholic District School Board.
-Apart from performing and private teacher, Subrina can be found reading, cracking a joke about awkward encounters and learning more about the rest of the flute family.
+Apart from performing and private teaching, Subrina can be found reading, cracking a joke about awkward encounters and learning more about the rest of the flute family (Bass flute and Piccolo).
 Subrina will be performing Alfred Reed’s “Divertimento for Flute” at our spring concert, Wind Dances.

 Danielle Sum (Winner)